AndrewBandura/Airline/README.md

 ## Synopsis

 Console application with command interface for managing airline company.
-Simple version with no data storage and limited number of commands.
+Simple version with data storage in JSON file and limited number of commands.

 #### Available commands:
 <li>